Home Home

 Wiltshire SN8 1RF

-We both thought (don't know why) that Bath was going to be a much smaller town then it is.
-Bath is a good size city.
+For some inexplicable reason (don't know why) we both Bath was going to be a much smaller town then it is.
+Go figure!
 As we drove into Bath we took a quick tour of the town, specifically passing by the Royal Crescent and the Circus.
 From there we dropped our bags at our hotel and headed out from a walking tour of the Abbey and Baths before we stopped for dinner.

 Passing over the Pulteney Bridge (with shops along both sides) we first passed by the city park with along the River Avon.
 Like parks across England, this one was beautifully covered with flowers, park benches and places for picnics.